damarte/DMEThumbnailer/README.md

 Three methods completion block return a UIImage.

-To recover an individual thumbnail you can use this method:
+Then to recover an individual thumbnail:

 ```
 -(UIImage *)readThumb:(NSString *)aPath